-Concurrently with this offering of Offered Shares, Pre-Funded Warrants and Warrants we intend to sell Private Placement Shares and Private Placement Warrants directly to a current shareholder in a private placement offering (subject to completion of definitive documentation).
-Private Placement Shares and Private Placement Warrants will be sold in combination, with one Private Placement Share and one and twenty five hundredths Private Placement Warrants at an assumed offering price of \$2.50 per combined Private Placement Share and Private Placement Warrant (which represents a premium to the public offering price of the Offered Shares, Pre-Funded Warrants and Warrants) as set forth in the table below, for aggregate gross proceeds of approximately \$4.0 million, without giving effect to any fees or commissions.
-Each whole Private Placement Warrant is exercisable for one Warrant Share at has an exercise price of \$[] per Warrant Share for a period of five years from the issuance of the Private Placement Warrants.
+Concurrently with this offering of Offered Shares and Warrants we intend to sell Private Placement Shares and Private Placement Warrants directly to Hanmi in a private placement offering (subject to completion of definitive documentation).
+Private Placement Shares and Private Placement Warrants will be sold in combination, with one Private Placement Share and 1.1111106 Private Placement Warrants at an offering price of \$1.90 per combined Private Placement Share and Private Placement Warrant (which represents a premium to the public offering price of the Offered Shares and Warrants), for aggregate gross proceeds of approximately \$4.0 million, without giving effect to any fees or commissions.
+Each whole Private Placement Warrant is exercisable for one Warrant Share at has an exercise price of \$1.71 per Warrant Share for a period of five years from the issuance of the Private Placement Warrants.
 The Private Placement Shares, the Private Placement Warrants and the common shares issuable upon the exercise of the Private Placement Warrants are not being registered under the Securities Act, and are not being offered pursuant to this prospectus but are being offered pursuant to the exemption provided in Section 4(a)(2) under the Securities Act and Rule 506(b) promulgated thereunder.
 The closing of the concurrent private placement offering and the closing of this offering are not contingent upon each other.
 Hanmi's participation in the concurrent private offering will satisfy its obligation to fund the remaining \$4 million owed to us pursuant the Subscription Agreement between Hanmi and us, dated September 6, 2023.
-Newbridge Securities Corporation, the underwriter, is acting as placement agent in connection with the concurrent private placement offering and will receive (i) a placement agent fee equal to 7.0% of the total purchase price of the Private Placement Shares and Private Placement Warrants sold in the concurrent private placement offering and (ii) Agent's Warrants equal to 7% of the total Private Placement Shares and Private Placement Warrants offered in the concurrent private placement.
+Newbridge Securities Corporation, the underwriter, is acting as placement agent in connection with the concurrent private placement offering and will receive (i) a placement agent fee equal to 7.0% of the total purchase price of the Private Placement Shares and Private Placement Warrants offered in the concurrent private placement offering and (ii) Agent's Warrants equal to 7% of the total Private Placement S